Image: Copyright free Pixabay image. No association with the author of this website.

 ‘Felt me what?’

 ‘Today, when you were riding me.
 Your pleasure.’

 Lucella sat up, face flushed.
 ‘Oh.’

 He laughed.
 ‘It felt good.
 I enjoy your happiness.’
-He entwined his fingers again and pulled her against him.
+He entwined their fingers again and pulled her against him.

 ‘Why did you save me?’
 Lucella asked, eyes shining.
 ‘With the way that I am?’